The Knight and The Moth: Rachel Gillig’s Best Yet?

 The Queen has returned with the next big romantasy sensation, The Knight and The Moth!
 There is no doubt that author Rachel Gillig is one of the finest fantasy writers of our age.

-Title: The Knight and The Moth
+Title: The Knight and the Moth (Stonewater Duology, 1)

 Author: Rachel Gillig